Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

    If these files are not already present then create them and populate both files with the same contents of credentials and config file on cortx node(residing at ~/.aws/).

-- cortx node might be having following contents in config and credentials files.
+- cortx node may have following contents in config and credentials files.

    config file